By: Laura A. Jana, MD, FAAP & Jennifer Shu, MD, FAAP

 The kinder, gentler approach.
 You might as well start out with the kinder, gentler approach to baby waking and see what kind of response you get.
 This can include such basic measures as talking, singing, and gentle stimulation.
-Pick your baby up, talk to him, move his arms and legs around, even tickle the bottom of his feet or rub his cheek—whatever works to arouse him.
+Pick your baby up, talk to them, move their arms and legs around, even tickle the bottom of their feet or rub their cheek—whatever works to rouse them.

 Double-duty diapering.
-Even if your baby doesn’t technically require one, going through the motions (even reusing the same diaper) may help if undressing alone doesn’t do the trick.
+Even if your baby doesn't technically require one, going through the motions (even reusing the same diaper, assuming it's still clean) may help if undressing alone doesn't do the trick.
 This works especially well for those babies who have a tendency to fall asleep before finishing their meals.
-We think of it as dual-purpose diapering because not only do diaper changes tend to wake up sleeping babies, but this also tends to be a time when newborns are more likely to actually need to be changed.
+We think of it as dual-purpose

 The approaches we have described to you are obviously based on the assumption that your newborn is healthy.
-While it is true that newborns are known to be challenging to wake up at times, you should also be aware that babies who are not arousable or responsive despite their parents’ best efforts need medical attention.
-Do not wait to discuss any questions or concerns you might have about your baby’s sleepiness with your baby’s doctor: Seek medical help immediately if your newborn seems increasingly sleepy, unresponsive, or hard to arouse.
+While it is true that newborns are known to be challenging to wake up at times, you should also be aware that babies who are not easily aroused or responsive despite their parents' best efforts need medical attention.
+Do not wait to discuss any questions or concerns you might have about your baby's sleepiness with their doctor: Seek medical help immediately if your newborn seems increasingly sleepy, unresponsive, or hard to arouse.